phiroict/terraform-azure-aro/README.md

 This can be used to run ARO install for internal network.

+The original project made by `thoward-rh` has been turned into a module so it inspires more reuse.

 # Creating the infrastructure on Azure.
 IMPORTANT: First ensure you are logged into the right Azure account with the right access.